frimicc/frimicc.github.io/about.md

 This site is hosted on [GitHub Pages](http://pages.github.com) and uses the [Hyde](http://hyde.getpoole.com) Jekyll theme.

-&copy; 2018. all rights reserved.
+&copy; 2018.
+All rights reserved.